-Though far more research is needed, scientists have discovered that CBN triggers stem cells in bone marrow.
+Though far more research is needed, scientists have discovered that CBN triggers stem cells in the bone marrow.
 This could theoretically help with bone formation, which may be useful for those with broken bones or for those in need of joint replacements.
 However, it’s difficult to tell whether or not CBN is actually useful at this point.

 A study from 2002 found that CBN and THC activate the same pain pathway in the body.
 Interestingly, these two molecules tap into nerves known as the “capsaicin-sensitive sensory nerves”.

 These nerves earned their name because they are also triggered by the active component in hot peppers, called capsaicin.
 Capsaicin, like both THC and CBN, is often included in topical pain ointments and salves.